 According to Lemmy’s 2003 memoir, he once ingested an entire bag of amphetamines and tranquilizers so that police couldn’t find them.
 It’s hard to prove this to be true, and logic probably suggests otherwise, but we’ve learned to suspect the unexpected when it comes to Lemmy.

 Switching from JD and coke to vodka and orange for health reasons

-Just a few months back, with his health waning, Lemmy set out his new diet regime in typically rock n roll fashion, revealing that he had given up whiskey and coke in place of vodka and orange juice in a fight against diabetes.
+Just a few months before his death, with his health waning, Lemmy set out his new diet regime in typically rock n roll fashion, revealing that he had given up whiskey and coke in place of vodka and orange juice in a fight against diabetes.
 “I like orange juice better,” he told The Guardian.
 “So, Coca-Cola can fuck off.”

 Never retiring and performing live right up to the end